FlaxEngine/FlaxDocs/manual/animation/scene-animations/tutorials/animate-ui.md

 ### 5. Play the animation

 The final step is to add Scene Animation Player actor and play this animation.
+Before you can play the animation in the Animation Player, you must play the game in Flax Editor.

 ![Animated Object](media/ui-animation-color.gif)